Hair Salon Loyalty Programme: Rebook 70% of Clients

 “We miss you!
 It’s been 8 weeks since your last visit.
 Come back this month for a bonus loyalty stamp on your next service.”

-“Hi Emma - it’s been 4 weeks since your color.
+“Hi Emma - it’s been 4 weeks since your colour.
 Time for a touchup?
 Book now before your roots show too much.”

 Paper punch cards can’t do any of this.
 Digital loyalty cards in Apple/Google Wallet can send these automatically.